nagraham/concurrency-workshop/README.md

 # Concurrency Workshop

-A package containing some bits of code and experiments related to learning and mastering concurrency concepts.
+A personal package containing some bits of code written to further my understanding of concurrency in Java.